Mission + Vision

-1) serve as an investment and estate planning vehicle for saints who would prefer to further God’s work than to pay additional taxes
+- Serve as an investment and estate planning vehicle for saints who would prefer to further God’s work than to pay additional taxes.

-2) provide a mechanism for facilitating and wisely investing funds not intended to be spent immediately
+- Provide a mechanism for facilitating and wisely investing funds not intended to be spent immediately.

-3) provide an ability to better utilize the gifts in accordance with the wishes of the giver
+- Provide an ability to better utilize the gifts in accordance with the wishes of the giver.

 The Foundation’s purpose is to preserve funds of the Foundation, retain the corpus, and use the investment earnings for the designated purpose.

 Initial fund-raising efforts for the Foundation had moderate success.
-The first substantial gift was from the Ellie Otteson estate in 1992 with the directions to use the gift for the care, comfort, and entertainment of the elderly.
-These funds provided the seed money for The Meadows, a 36-unit independent living facility for older adults, fully funds visitation pastor, and supports other initiatives to serve seniors.
+These funds provided the seed money for The Meadows, a 36-unit independent living facility for older adults, which was subsequently sold in 2019, and fully funds a visitation pastor along with supporting other initiatives to serve seniors.

-After the merger of First Lutheran Church and Our Savior's Lutheran Church in 2015, the Foundation reflected the union by renaming First Lutheran Founation to Spirit Lutheran Foundation.
+After the merger of First Lutheran Church and Our Savior's Lutheran Church in 2015, the Foundation reflected the union by renaming First Lutheran Foundation to Spirit Lutheran Foundation.

 - cab rides to church events